hkwu/Campus-Tools/README.md

 Campus-Tools
 ===================
-A collection of code using UWaterloo API.
-Python shell by Albert O'Connor.
+A collection of code using the UWaterloo API.
+API shell written by Albert O'Connor.

 ## Campus Tutors
 Find available tutors to hire for various courses.